- Continuous new challenges keep the job of a consultant interesting

 Be the link between business and project

-Throughout the last projects, Covid-19 provided a major challenge since all project activities, including training, go-live and aftercare were done from home.
-An extra large hurdle to jump, but a successful one.
+Throughout the last projects, Covid-19 provided a major challenge since all project activities, including training, go-live and aftercare, were done from home: an extra large hurdle to jump, but a successful one.

 Practice to reveal secrets

 My role as an operational support officer revealed quite some secrets about payments, payment systems and the workings of the private bank to me.
 Thanks to the strong mentoring, my colleagues and I were able to challenge and deliver more value to the customer by adopting some nice quick wins.
-Both projects had a successful go-live and the blow of the impact was significantly reduced for clients and colleagues by the support provided during aftercare.
-Thanks to my mentor and support from our internal team, I was able to hone my skills and gain insights in a wide range of topics such as people-, project-, and change management as well as customer- and colleague journeys.
+Both projects had a successful go-live, and the blow of the impact was significantly reduced for clients and colleagues by the support provided during aftercare.
+Thanks to my mentor and support from our internal team, I was able to hone my skills and gain insights into a wide range of topics such as people-, project-, and change management, as well as customer- and colleague journeys.

 Learning on the job and from peers